 Understanding the three elements of every colour, allows you to evaluate any pigment in seconds, giving repeatable steps for any colour mix.Putting theory into practice by mixing and matching a colour accurately in the studio, using the colour wheel as a guide.

 Understanding the Colour Wheel

-Discovering how different colours can interact to create harmonious colour mixes.
-Learning about the colour bias of pigments and complementary colours gives a greater understanding of the different properties of paint.
+Discovering the relationship between different pigments and how they can create harmonious colour mixes.
+Learning about the colour bias of pigments and complementary colours gives greater understanding of the different properties of paint.

 Performance & Purity